The Place We’re Calling Home

 But then I’m reminded of something Robert told me a long time ago, “home is wherever we are together.”
 That is also something we shared with our kids.

-But it’s no secret that home normally requires a roof over your head and this time we discovered a place we can live without interruption.
+But it’s no secret that home normally requires a roof over your head and this time we discovered a place we can live without interruptions.

 This will be a place we can regroup and be our creative selves while working the land the way our heavenly father intended.